 Interviewer: I imagine that certainly people are embarrassed and they probably feel bad about themselves when they’re coming to see you?

-Eric: Yes, it’s my job and we do a very good job of telling people not to be embarrassed.
+Attorney: Yes, it’s my job and we do a very good job of telling people not to be embarrassed.
 Right now, whether you are you’re wrongfully accused, rightfully accused of a crime, I’m here to help you.
 I will help you if you tell me what I need to know, tell me the answers to my questions and let me help you.
 I will help you.